softwareByAndi/walrus-compute-engine/README.md

 See `todo.md` for current task breakdown.

 ### task overview
-Rather than completing the intended project design in one fell swoop, I'll will:
+Rather than completing the intended project design in one fell swoop, I will:
 - build the bare minimum for a new feature,
 - implementing some sort of simulation or application of the new feature,
 - refactor,